Devashish-Sonawane/Big-Foot/Assignment_3/README.md

-# Big-Foot
+# DSCI 550 Spring 2024 Assignment 3 (Team 9)
-This is a shared repository containing data from Big Foot Field Researchers Organization (BFRO).
+This repository hosts the DSCI 550 Spring 2024 Assignment 3, ....

 ---

 ## Installation of required libraries

 To install write in the command line (while in the same folder as requirements.txt):